pybricks/pybricks.github.io/learn/movement-sound-light/basic-programs.md

       location: below
 ---

-In this chapter, you'll learn how to set up your programs for the Starter Bot you've just built.
+In this chapter, you'll learn how to set up your programs for the StarterBot you've just built.
 You'll also experiment with basic movements and learn to verify the results.